top of page

 Defensible Space and Mitigation

 Doing Defensible Space and Mitigation on your lot are important for maintaining the health of the forest, reducing fire risk, and to maintain or obtain fire insurance.
-There are many factors involved in doing this work and Forest Manager Cory Huggard is available to help develop a plan and provide the necessary permits at no cost.
-Cory can also provide documentation of the work done on your lot and overall Arrowhead fire prevention and suppression items that can of assistance in obtaining fire insurance.
+There are many factors involved in doing this work and Forest Manager, Jim Gelsomini, is available to help develop a plan and provide the necessary permits at no cost.
+Jim can also provide documentation of the work done on your lot and overall Arrowhead fire prevention and suppression items that can of assistance in obtaining fire insurance.

 bottom of page